 Long cool woman in a black dress

-It is therefore so tragic that Othercide makes progression such a chore by crippling its pacing with excessive difficulty.
-As such, this game’s unhealthy obsession with providing a punishing experience makes it unrealistic to recommend for newcomers to this genre, and yet the highly repetitive gameplay makes it redundant next to more established I.P’s in this genre.
-Sorry Lightbulb Crew, Gears Tactics is still the tactical game to beat of 2020.
+It is therefore tragic that Othercide makes progression such a tedious chore by crippling its pacing with excessive difficulty.
+This game’s unhealthy obsession with providing a punishing experience will not necessarily appeal to newcomers, and yet the repetitious nature of the gameplay makes it a hard sell next to more established I.P’s in this genre.
+Sorry Lightbulb Crew, Gears Tactics is still the TRPG to beat of 2020.

 - Gorgeous visual design